jleahred/fsm_gen/README.md

 ## TODO

-- Modif grammar
-- Move to own repository
-- Update examples
+- Document on README.md
 - Upload to crates.io
 - Force generate files (at the moment gen files are created always)
-- Output support
-- Document on README.md
+- Support for multiple guards

 - Add languages